- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 I pushed off from the bark and it went back to its swirling, leaving slight dust clouds in front of me.

-The back of my hand swept across my forehead and cold beads of sweat stung my against my skin.
-To keep warm, despite the fire I felt in my stomach, I wrapped my arms around myself; my hands tucked deep into the long sleeves.
+The back of my hand swept across my forehead and cold beads of sweat stung against my skin.
+To keep warm, despite the fire I felt in my stomach, I wrapped my arms around myself, my hands tucked deep into the long sleeves.
 Afterward, I quickly rubbed my forearm against the fabric of the coat, the skin was beginning to sting and felt raw with each itch that I tried to satisfy.

 The area cleared itself of trees as they flew away together and beams of light splattered onto the ground.
 Young, excited giggling came from a female shadow that ran around me.

-“Jade, I want to tell you a something special.”
+“Jade, I want to tell you something special.”
 She cuddled beside me while we hid up in our favorite tree.

 I leaned closer to her quiet voice.